U.S., allies preparing for probable strike on Syria

 Planning appears to focus on missile or air strikes.
 There is little public support in Western countries for troops to invade Syria.

-"We have moved assets in place to be able to fulfil and comply with whatever option the president wishes to take," Hagel said.
+"We have moved assets in place to be able to fulfill and comply with whatever option the president wishes to take," Hagel said.

 The precise timing of possible military action remained unclear, but it is certain to wait for an official U.S. intelligence report blaming Assad's government for the chemical attack.
 The findings, considered merely a formality at this point, will be released this week, U.S. officials said.